sugarkube/sugarkube/docs/markdown/dependencies.md

 sugarkube kapps install -i web:analytics -i web:wordpress
 ```

+You can also use the wildcard symbol `*` to select all kapps in a manifest, e.g. `web:*` (make sure to quote this on the command line though to prevent tripping up your shell).

 Internally Sugarkube first builds a DAG from the global set of dependencies, then extracts a subgraph containing just the parents of the selected kapps.